 Anyway, for most online content creators, it is more than sufficient and provides thorough results.

-It detects plagiarism even if a fragment of a sentence matches with some other source.
+It detects plagiarism even if a fragment of a sentence matches with another source.

 As you can see below, a part of the sentence I wrote was somehow similar to another source.
 It happened unintentionally.
 Still, Grammarly could detect it and flagged as plagiarism.

-Usually, you need not worry about such little similarities between texts.
+Usually, you need not worry about such small occurrences.
 However, rewriting such sentences is always a good idea to make sure your content is 100% unique.

 Text editor with rich text formatting